Seats visited by party leaders on day 12: Key election data

 Wokingham was represented in the House of Commons from 1987 to 2024 by Sir John Redwood, who twice stood unsuccessfully for leader of the Conservatives, including challenging the sitting prime minister Sir John Major in 1995.

+The Prime Minister moved on to another Lib Dem target on Monday afternoon: Didcot & Wantage in Oxfordshire.

+It is number 27 on the Lib Dems’ list and would need a swing of 9.3 percentage points for the party to gain it from the Tories.

-Rishi Sunak has now visited 23 different constituencies across the UK since the first full day of the campaign, the vast majority of which (20) are seats being defended at the election by the Conservatives.
+Mr Sunak has now visited 24 constituencies across the UK since the first full day of the campaign, most of which (21) are being defended at the election by the Conservatives.

 Sir Keir Starmer has visited 15, 11 of which are Tory defences, while Lib Dem leader Sir Ed Davey – who is not campaigning on Monday – has visited 12, 10 of which are Tory defences.